OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

 Note that only the first part of the console output should be cut and pasted into your script.
 The Coloring Summary part is just for informational purposes to help give you an idea of what sort of performance improvement you should see when computing your total derivatives.
-For example, in the output show above, the total number of linear solves to compute the total jacobian will drop from 21 down to 5.
+For example, in the output show above, the total number of linear solves to compute the total Jacobian will drop from 21 down to 5.

 It may be more convenient, especially for larger colorings, to use the `-o` command line option